Driver uninstall errors - how to manually remove the IP-Driver

 After the computer restarts, you may attempt to re-install the IP-Driver.

 Additional Troubleshooting Steps

 Thru many Windows and Driver updates, installer files can become orphaned or corrupted.
 Please refer to this document to manually clean those up.

 - Microsoft has a tool that can fix problems that block programs from being installed or removed.
 You can find a link to this tool by clicking here.

 Try running the installer with the SKIPKERNELCHECK=1 option.

-- Open an Administrator Command Prompt by right clicking on the Command Prompt icon in Windows and chose Run As Administrator (you may need to click More)
+- Open an Administrator Command Prompt by right-clicking on the Command Prompt icon in Windows and choose Run As Administrator (you may need to click More)